MediaRon/wp-presenter-pro/readme.txt

 Feel free to ask a question and it will be answered here.

 == Changelog ==

+= 3.1.1 =
+* Released 2020-01-28
+* Added style attributes to the HTML block attribute for immense flexibility.
+* Fixed transitions on regular slides.

 = 3.1.0 =
 * Released 2020-01-24